About MST

 Time to Complete the Program

-Between 2019 and 2022, 32 % of our students finished their program in three years, while a majority (74 %) finished the program within four years.
+Between 2023 and 2025, 46% of our students finished their program in three years, while a majority (85%) finished the program within four years.
+The overall graduation rate between 2023-2025 is 82%.

-Low-level of incurred Indebtedness of our Graduates:
+Low-level of incurred Indebtedness of our Graduates

 Vocational Placement of our Graduates

-The Montreal School of Theology is a partnership of two denominational schools (Anglican, Presbyterian) serving students from a diversity of denominational backgrounds, with an additional program for students of the United Church of Canada.
-Most but not all of our students enter our program as candidates for ordained ministry from these denominations; thus, almost all of our students are ordained shortly after graduation and find employment in a congregational setting in their home denomination.
+The Montreal School of Theology is a partnership between two denominational schools (Anglican, Presbyterian) serving students from a diversity of denominational backgrounds, with an additional program for students of the United Church of Canada.
+Most but not all our students enter our program as candidates for ordained ministry from these denominations; thus, almost all our students are ordained shortly after graduation and find employment in a congregational setting in their home denomination.
 Some of our students complete a year-long denominational internship after graduation and are ordained the following year.

 Assessing Educational Effectiveness